Reading the australian federal version.Choose your state →

 • Seek a second opinion from another doctor

-• Withdraw consent at any time, even after you initially agreed
+• Withdraw consent at any point, even after you initially agreed

 When does it apply?